pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `cdc`: TiCDC service-related configuration.
 For the complete configuration, see [Deploy TiCDC](/ticdc/deploy-ticdc.md).

 - `tso`: `tso` microservice-related configuration.
-For the complete configuration, see [TSO node configuration file](/tso-configuration-file.md).
+For the complete configuration, see [TSO configuration file](/tso-configuration-file.md).

 - `scheduling`: `scheduling` microservice-related configuration.
-For the complete configuration, see [Scheduling node configuration file](/scheduling-configuration-file.md).
+For the complete configuration, see [Scheduling configuration file](/scheduling-configuration-file.md).

 A `server_configs` configuration example is as follows: